AEDs: The Shocking Truth About Automated External Defibrillators

 6. Keep going with CPR.
 Wait for further instructions.

-Remember to listen to, and follow, the instructions from the AED.
+Remember to listen to and follow the instructions from the AED.
 Advise any bystanders to “Stand Clear”! when instructed to by the AED.

 Simple!

-Where can I find one?
+Where can I find an Automated External Defibrillator?

 Well, you will often find one in your nearest:

-• Hospital, Medical Centre
+• Medical Centre

 • School

-• Community Centre
+• Community centre

-• Sporting clubs, shopping Centre,
+• Sporting clubs

 • Some fast-food chains

-• Bunnings!
+• …and even Bunnings!

-There is also an AED locator App. you can download.
+There is also an AED Locator App you can download.

 Can the defibrillator send a shock to someone who does not need it?